ZUIDEMA GRENACHEMcGah Vineyard

 Rutherford, Napa Valley

 This 100% Grenache was cold soaked for 5 days to extract as much color and flavor without the presence of heat or alcohol.
 Native yeast kicked off the fermentation and completed most of it.
-The skins were removed prior to dryness to avoid some of the rougher, bitter seed tannins that can show themselves late in the process.
-A more predictable strain of yeast was introduced to see the reaction to dryness and insure a clean fresh wine.
+The skins were lightly pressed prior to dryness to avoid some of the rougher, bitter seed tannins that can show themselves late in the process.
+A more predictable strain of yeast was introduced to see the reaction to completion and insure a clean fresh wine.
+21 months of barrel aging in French and American oak let the wine evolve and gain complexity.

 The McGah Vineyard is located in the heart of the Napa Valley on the eastern side of Rutherford.
 The famous soils of Rutherford are rich in nutrient, rocky for great drainage, and part of a microclimate perfectly suited for growing red wine varieties.